harrisont/fastbuild-vscode/README.md

 Add more language server provider features:
 * Support listing document symbols, including alias names ([docs](https://code.visualstudio.com/api/language-extensions/programmatic-language-features#show-all-symbol-definitions-within-a-document)).
 * Support "go to definition" and "find references" for aliases.

+Improve performance:
+* Prevent unnecessarily re-evaluating on every keystroke while the user is typing.
+    * Potential solution #1: When a document-update event occurs while an existing one is still being processed, cancel the existing processing.
+Do so by: pass through a cancellation token, intermittently check if it has been canceled, and either return or raise an exception if so.
+    * Potential solution #2: Add a "debounce".
+Wait until X milliseconds have passed since the last document change before processing the change.
 * Speed up evaluation by evaluating incrementally instead of re-evaluating everything any time any file changes.
+    * Potential solution #1a: when editing a file, reuse the evaluation state that existed prior to importing the file.
+        * Keep a cache that maps a file URI to the evaluation state (result and context) prior to first importing that file.
+        * At least for the initial implementation, this cache has a size of 1, and we clear it before adding a new file.
+        * When a document-update event occurs to a file that exists in the cache, bootstrap the evaluation with the cached evaluation state.
+        * When evaluating an import statement, first call an `onBeforeImportFile` callback.
+The callback will check if the file is the same as the one being edited and if so, clear the cache and add the new file/state.
+It first clears the cache because the existing cached state might now be invalid.
+    * Potential solution #1b: when editing a file, reuse the evaluation state that existed prior to the second import of the file (or the final evaluation state if the file was only imported once), if the post-first-import evaluation state is the same as the previous evaluation state that existed prior to first importing the file.
+        * Keep a cache that maps a file URI to the following.
+            * The evaluation state (result and context) after first importing that file
+            * The evaluation state (result and context) prior to the second import of the file (or the final evaluation state if the file was only imported once)
+        * Strategy:
+            1. Before evaluating, run through the statements to calculate the first and second import, if any, of the file being edited.
+            2. After evaluating an import statement, call an `onAfterImportFile` callback.
+            3. The callback will check if the file is the same as the one being edited.
+                * If so, check if the cached state is the same as the new state.
+                    * If so, check if this is the first import of the file:
+                        * If so, return the following:
+                            * The cached evaluation state (result and context) prior to the second import of the file (or the final evaluation state if the file was only imported once).
+                            * A directive to skip evaluation ahead to just before the second import of the file (or the end if the file was only imported once).
+                        * Else:
+                            1. Clear the cached evaluation state (result and context) prior to the second import of the file.
+It first clears the cache because the existing cached state might now be invalid.
+                            2. Replace the evaluation state (result and context) after first importing that file.
+                    * Else, check if this is the second import of the file.
+If so:
+                        * Set the cached evaluation state (result and context) prior to the second import of the file.
+                * Else, clear the cache and add the new file and evaluation state (result and context) after first importing that file.
+It first clears the cache because the existing cached state might now be invalid.
+    * Potential solution #2:
         * Keep running total of statement number
         * Use metric to decide whether to cache.
 Maybe number of statements?
 Maybe every scope?
 Maybe by file?
         * If cache, store (statement number, inputs, outputs), where inputs is the value of and variables read from outside the scope, and outputs is the value of variables modified outside the scope.
         * On processing scope, if cached and inputs are the same, set the outputs and skip processing the scope.

 Improve docs:
 * Update the [Implementation Notes](#implementation-notes) section with a high-level architecture (lexer, parser, evaluator).